AdobeDocs/commerce-admin.en/help/b2b/catalog-shared-create.md

 ## Step 2: Complete the setup

 After creating a new shared catalog, it must be configured with the appropriate product selection, [company assignments](catalog-shared-assign-companies.md), and [category permissions](../catalog/category-permissions.md).
 To continue, see [Set Pricing and Structure](catalog-shared-pricing-structure.md).

+**[B2B release 1.3.0](release-notes.md#b2b-v130) and later** -- When you create a shared catalog, permissions are automatically set to _[!UICONTROL Allow for the Display Product Prices]_ and _[!UICONTROL Add to Cart]_ features in categories when the customer group is assigned this access in catalog permission settings.
+Previously, these settings were automatically set to `Deny` even when catalog permissions were set to `Allow`.

 ## Shared catalog demo